-Early enrollment helps us keep you informed about special opportunities and deadlines.
-Begin by requesting the information and application you'll need in order to apply.
+Early enrollment in the Honors Program helps us keep you informed about special opportunities and deadlines, and monitor your progress toward certification and completion.
+Begin by requesting the information and application you'll need in order to apply (see link below for "Online Orientation").
 When you receive our email with the application, start by fully acquainting yourself with Honors Program benefits and enrollment criteria.
 Then, take the Orientation Quiz and submit your application with the required documentation.
 You are urged to meet with an Honors Counselor before or as soon after enrolling in the Honors Program as possible.

 Prospective applicants will learn about Honors Student Council (HSC); Garrison Fellows and other recognitions offered by the Honors Program, etc. Although not directly related to the Honors Program, we'll try to get you acquainted with the 16 academic honor societies; the honor rolls (President's List, Dean's List, Honors List); Honors Night; OCC general and outside scholarships, TAG (UC transfer guarantees), and more.

 REQUEST THE HONORS PROGRAM INFO, APPLICATION, AND QUIZ LINK:

 1. USE YOUR STUDENT EMAIL ADDRESS ONLY (i.e., @student.cccd.edu)

 to send a request for orientation materials and the link to the ORIENTATION QUIZ.
 Email your request to: email@example.com

 Look for a response in your STUDENT email with attachments, including the most recent application form, Honors Program brochure, and a Garrison Honors Center booklet.

 USE YOUR STUDENT EMAIL ADDRESS FOR ALL CAMPUS CORRESPONDENCE.
 It is your responsibility to make sure you're receiving our messages.
 Please be sure that you've linked your student email address to your off-campus email address.**